On the Road Blog Series:

 The Critical Need to Capture Scope 3 Emissions

 Scope 3 indirect emissions account for up to 80% of total emissions, and in this week’s announcement, we also highlighted the environmental impact of our GENERATIONS technology.
 An independent analysis, which compared GENERATIONS to conventional medical waste treatment methods across nine global sites, indicates a potential decrease in waste-related Scope 3 emissions by up to 90%.
-In addition to showcasing our technology, we consider the collection of Scope 3 data points as a crucial measure in addressing the environmental footprint of laboratory waste.
+In addition to showcasing our technology, we consider the collection of Scope 3 data points as a crucial measure in addressing the environmental footprint of biohazardous waste.
 This not only assists hospitals in establishing meaningful targets but also ensures compliance with emerging reporting frameworks and regulations in the US and Europe.

 Final thoughts: